Key messages on chronic fatigue

 Why am I constantly tired?

-Fatigue is a non-specific symptom that can have many causes.
+Fatigue is a nonspecific symptom that can have many causes.
 Here are the most common reasons that can be checked with simple blood tests:

-1. Thyroid problems
+1. Thyroid Problems

 The thyroid is the powerhouse of your body – if it produces too few hormones, many processes run at a low flame.
-An underactive thyroid (hypothyroidism) often leads to exhaustion, lack of drive, and weight gain.
+An underactive thyroid (hypothyroidism) often leads to exhaustion, lack of strength, lack of drive, and weight gain.
 With the Thyroid Check Plus , thyroid levels and other relevant hormones can be reliably analyzed.

-2. Iron deficiency and anemia
+2. Iron Deficiency and Anemia

+There can be many reasons if you are constantly tired.
 Iron deficiency is one of the most common causes of chronic fatigue.
 Iron is essential for oxygen transport in the blood – a deficiency means that your cells cannot produce enough energy.The Premium Check from

 3. Chronic Stress and Burnout